luismarrer/holbertonschool-simple_shell/Start_coding_own_shell/exercises/README.md

 This implementation is particularly useful for understanding the basics of process creation, command execution, and simple state management in a shell environment.

+### File information

+- `_which.c`: This exercise demonstrates how to check for the existence of specified files within the current directory using the `stat` system call.
+The program takes one or more filenames as command-line arguments and checks each one to determine if it exists in the directory from which the program is run.
+For each file, it prints a message indicating whether the file was found or not.